Walking back to happiness

 There is much research to show the benefits of walking in nature and taking your counselling outdoors.

-On a personal note, at the start of the year I embarked on a challenge to walk 1000 miles in 2017.
+On a personal note, at the start of 2017 I embarked on a challenge to walk 1000 miles during the year.
 It’s roughly 3 miles a day or 20 miles a week for the whole year.
 It’s been an revelation!!
 I’ve really opened my eyes to what’s around me and it’s been fascinating.
 I’ve loved watching the landscape change as a new season emerges then fades!
 I’ve loved the metaphors attached to nature.
 Seeing the new growth in the Spring turn into the full bloom of summer.
 I’ve noticed the impact of walking on my mood and my overall sense of well-being and I know that this is something I will continue long after the challenge is over.
 To be able to combine such a great activity with a job I love is fantastic!
 I feel very lucky.

 In counselling we often talk about “being on the right path” or “mountains to climb”.
 To be able to illustrate that physically really adds to the experience and consolidates the ideas being discussed.
 So if you have your own mountain to climb or want to know if you are on the right path consider walking therapy. http://www.manchestermindmatters.co.uk/walking-therapy/